yU93r/SteamEmu/post_build/README.release.md

 **Note: at the moment this feature is only enabled in the experimental builds for Windows only**
 ---

-You can place a `.wav` file called `overlay_achievement_notification.wav` inside either the local `steam_settings/sounds` folder of the game, or inside `Goldberg SteamEmu Settings/settings/sounds` folder, which will be played whenever an achievement is unlocked.
+You can place a `.wav` file called `overlay_achievement_notification.wav` inside either the local `steam_settings/sounds` folder of the game, or inside `GSE Settings/settings/sounds` folder, which will be played whenever an achievement is unlocked.

-You can place a `.wav` file called `overlay_friend_notification.wav` inside either the local `steam_settings/sounds` folder of the game, or inside `Goldberg SteamEmu Settings/settings/sounds` folder, which will be played whenever a friend sends an invitation.
+You can place a `.wav` file called `overlay_friend_notification.wav` inside either the local `steam_settings/sounds` folder of the game, or inside `GSE Settings/settings/sounds` folder, which will be played whenever a friend sends an invitation.

 You can find an example in `steam_settings.EXAMPLE`